makkus/freckles/README.rst

 Here's how the (common part) of the metadata looks like: XXX link.
 And here is how the ``dotfiles`` profile works: XXX link

-Example #2, setting up the environment for a development project
+Example #2, setting up the environment for a Python development project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, after setting up my machine with all the apps and configuration I use, I want to start working on *freckles* again, which, I guess I should tell you, is not all that finished or stable just yet.
-Which I have to start working on *freckles* again, see.
+Now, after setting up my machine with my applications and configuration files, I really need to start working on *freckles* again, which, I guess I should tell you, is not all that finished or stable just yet.
+Which is why I have to start working on *freckles* again, see.
 Thus:

 .. code-block:: console